Best Organic Prenatal Vitamin Guide

 Pure Synergy PureNatal Multivitamin

-We like that this brand uses the yeast method outlined above, which (at least in theory) makes this prenatal easier to digest and have better bioavailability.
+We like that this brand uses the yeast method outlined above, which (at least in theory) makes this prenatal easier to digest and has better bioavailability.
 Four pills a day are required, which is fewer than most of the other Best Stuff prenatals.

 Pure Synergy skips the calcium but provides a good amount of iron.
 Given that most people get plenty of calcium and that it impedes the absorption of iron, we agree with this logic.

-Cost per month: $41
+Cost per month: $43

 Vitamin IQ Whole Food Prenatal

 You’ll need to take four capsules a day if you choose Vitamin IQ, but this is fewer than most other quality prenatals.
-This prenatal is slightly low in iron, but has more calcium than most prenatals do.
+This prenatal is slightly low in iron but has more calcium than most prenatals do.
 This vitamin does not contain an omega-3 supplement.

-Cost per month: $40
+Cost per month: $34

 Good Stuff